 Founding team member of Ocean Protocol

-Director of Partnership and Business development at DEX Pte Ltd
+Director of Partnership and Business Development at DEX Pte Ltd

 Mentor IoTTribe accelerator

-IoT London Mentor Startupbootcamp accelerator
+IoT London Mentor at Startupbootcamp accelerator

 How are you dealing with innovation at DEX and at Ocean Protocol?
 How do you stay ahead of the competition?

 Both DEX and Ocean Protocol are innovative organisations and organisations that are at the forefront of innovation in their domains.
 From an organisational point of view, it is about putting processes in place that allow for autonomy and for a culture of “failing is good.”
 As organisations at the forefront of their arenas, it is about having thought leaders that can provide a guide and a path into the future, and we are lucky to have such people on board.

 What is currently the main challenge for the data science and AI areas?
 Digitalization of the process?
 Standardization?
 Integration with RFID, AI or blockchain?
 Do you see some bottlenecks?

 I won’t get into the technology side, but there’s interesting progress and solutions are being produced as we speak.
 From the point of view of business and regulators’ culture, that is where a lot of education and onboarding needs to be done.
 We at Ocean Protocol are bringing together blockchain AI and data, and the most difficult part is to make these stakeholders understand the impact that the new digital economy being built at this time will have on them and their constituencies.